connamara/quickfixn/web/views/help.md

 Please provide sample code, logs, and a description of the problem when the issue is submitted.

-We will make every attempt to address new issues as quickly as possible.
+We will try to address new issues as quickly as possible.

 Mailing List